 Overview of production capacity in Xingjiang

 Xinjiang is a major producer of polysilicon.
-PV InfoLink made forecast for the worst case scenario for the PV supply chain in Xinjiang.
+InfoLink made forecast for the worst case scenario for the PV supply chain in Xinjiang.

 Polysilicon：The total polysilicon capacity worldwide is estimated to sit at 710,000 MT by the end of 2021, while China alone will see 613,000 MT.
 Xinjiang, with around 297,000 MT, accounts for 48% of total capacity in China and 42% globally.
 Polysilicon manufacturers based in Xinjiang include Daqo New Energy, TBEA, East Hope and GCL Silicon.